zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    This extension can be used to identify the subject of a certificate as a CA.

-   :f: The file.
+   :param f: The file.

-   :ext: The parsed basic constraints extension.
+   :param ext: The parsed basic constraints extension.

    .. zeek:see:: x509_certificate x509_extension
                 x509_ext_subject_alternative_name x509_parse x509_verify